Idaho Court Records

 What are Idaho Criminal Court Records?

-Idaho criminal court records refer to the documents created during the judicial processes of Idaho criminal courts.
-They contain official accounts of the court proceedings during trial, judgment or appeal.
-They also contain details of the criminal offense being prosecuted, as well as information regarding the accused and plaintiff, court actions, motion and motion arguments as well as the court’s final verdict.
-These records are typically generated to furnish interested persons with information pertaining to the court’s legal processes.
+These records are typically generated to furnish interested persons with information about the court’s legal processes.
 As such, members of the public may obtain or view these records upon request.
 However, the right of public access to criminal court records is not absolute in Idaho.
-Where a record is sealed or deemed confidential by the court, requestors will be required to meet specific eligibility requirements in order to obtain the record of interest.
+Where a record is sealed or deemed confidential by the court, requestors will be required to meet specific eligibility requirements to obtain the record of interest.

 What’s Included in an Idaho Criminal Court Record?

-• Details of the criminal charges, including the date and place of the crime(s)
+- Details of the criminal charges, including the date and place of the crime(s)

-• Information regarding the legal severity of the offense
+- Information regarding the legal severity of the offense

-• The plea of the defendant, as well as court summons, search and/or arrest warrants issued for persons involved in the case; Hence, they are useful resources for conducting an Idaho warrant search
+- The plea of the defendant, as well as court summons, search, and/or arrest warrants issued for persons involved in the case; Hence, they are useful resources for conducting an Idaho warrant search

-• Documents containing information regarding the physical and psychological/mental competence of persons involved, including key and expert witnesses.
+- Documents containing information regarding the physical and psychological/mental competence of persons involved, including key and expert witnesses.

-• Evidence presented by either or both parties, witness statements, and expert testimonies
+- Evidence presented by either or both parties, witness statements, and expert testimonies

-• Details of the court’s final verdict and revisions made by appellate courts including details of penalties such as jail sentences, probation conditions, community services, court-mandated therapy, fines, etc.
+- Details of the court’s final verdict and revisions made by appellate courts, including details of penalties such as jail sentences, probation conditions, community services, court-mandated therapy, fines, etc.

 Obtaining Idaho Criminal Court Records